Q

 How do I know if I need an attorney?

 It almost always benefits you to consult with an attorney when you have a work injury.
-The Platt Law Firm offers free consultations for personal injury and workers compensation settlement, and we will travel to meet with you if you live near me or outside the Des Moines and Urbandale area.
+The Platt Law Firm PC offers free consultations for personal injury and workers’ compensation cases, and I will travel to meet with you if you live near me or outside the Des Moines and Urbandale area.

 How do you charge?

-AThe initial consultation for your case is absolutely free.
-If we accept your case, The Platt Law Firm only charges an attorney fee if we help you recover benefits.
-In the unlikely event that we can’t help you recover benefits in your case, we will not charge you a fee.
+The initial consultation for your case is absolutely free.
+If we accept your case, Platt Law Firm PC only collects an attorney’s fee if we help you recover money for your claim.